Harjo, Oklahoma

 Harjo is an unincorporated community in Pottawatomie County, Oklahoma, United States.
+The name, Harjo means "brave beyond discretion" in the Muscogee language.

-The post office was established June 24, 1921, and discontinued August 31, 1954.
-The name means "brave beyond discretion" in the Creek (Muscogee) language.
-Nearby is the Rose-Fast site, a prehistoric Indian base camp dating from the Woodland period, 0-1000 AD.
+The post office was established on June 24, 1921, and discontinued on August 31, 1954.

+Nearby is the Rose-Fast site (34PT28), a precontact Indian base camp dating from the Woodland period (circa 1 to 1000).
 The site was added to the NRHP in 1986.